abhidesikan/madras-medley/content/book-reviews/what-if.md

 ---
-title: "What If?: Serious Scientific Answers to Absurd Hypothetical Questions by Randall Munroe"
+title: "What If?: Serious Scientific Answers to Absurd Hypothetical Questions by Randall Munroe - Review by Abhishek Desikan"
 date: 2021-02-01T18:41:46-08:00
 draft: false
 ---